Amrithesh-k/Scraping/README.md

-Certainly!
 Here's a GitHub documentation template for your web scraping project using Playwright, BeautifulSoup, and Pandas for extracting and storing data from a website:[https://www.texasgasservice.com/account](https://www.texasgasservice.com/account)

 ---